Effect of Liraglutide on Cardiovascular Endpoints in Diabetes Mellitus Type 2 Patients (MAGNA VICTORIA)

 Preparation and labelling of Investigational Medicinal Product:

-Liraglutide and placebo will be packed and labeled by Novo Nordisk A/S and provided in non-subject specific boxes.
+Liraglutide will be packed and labeled by Novo Nordisk A/S and provided in non-subject specific boxes.
 Labeling will be in accordance with Annex 13, local law and trial requirements.
 The examples of labels are not readily available, but will be supplied when received from Novo Nordisk.

 Drug accountability: